ad-freiburg/qlever/README.md

 *NTriple* or *Turtle* formats and (obtionally) add a [text corpus](docs/sparql_plus_text.md).

-Note that QLever only accepts UTF-8 encoded input files, then again [you should be using UTF-8 anyway](http://utf8everywhere.org/)
+Note that QLever only accepts UTF-8 encoded input files.
+Then again [you should be using UTF-8 anyway](http://utf8everywhere.org/)

 ## Permissions